adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![PyOhio 2022](../assets/2022mmdd/pyohio.png)](https://www.pyohio.org/2022/)

 PyOhio is a non-profit annual Python community conference usually held in Columbus, OH.
-It is being held online starting Saturday, Jul 30, 2022.
+It is being held online starting Saturday, July 30, 2022.
 It is free to attend and welcomes anyone with an interest in Python.
 Content ranges from beginner to advanced and is intended to be relevant to all types of Python users: students, software professionals, scientists, hobbyists, and anyone looking to learn more - [PyOhio](https://www.pyohio.org/2022/).

 **Send Your Events In**